Creamed Kale

 Is creamed kale healthy?

 Kale has similar nutritional perks to spinach and holds up to heat with more presence than spinach.
-It is rich in vitamins C and K and boasts an ample amount of antioxidants and beta-carotene (via Heathline).
-However, there is a generous amount of cream and some Parmesan cheese in this creamed kale recipe, so if you are looking for a healthy kale recipe, you may want to replace half of the cream of half-and-half with whole milk.
+It is rich in vitamins C and K and boasts an ample amount of antioxidants and beta-carotene (via Healthline).
+However, there is a generous amount of cream and some Parmesan cheese in this creamed kale recipe, so if you are looking for a healthy kale recipe, you may want to replace half of the cream or half-and-half with whole milk.
 Or, consider Sautéed Kale instead!

 Can I use frozen kale instead of fresh for creamed kale?